Who We Are

 CMH is the fastest growing rural hospital in the state of Oregon.
 We are a full-service, not-for-profit, Level IV Trauma and Critical Access Hospital located on the north coast of Oregon, and we are one of only five remaining independent hospitals in the state.

 CMH is a hub for health care in the region.
-The main hospital includes private, in-patient suites for patients needing medical and surgical care, critical care, and labor and delivery.
+The main hospital includes private, inpatient suites for patients needing medical and surgical care, critical care, and labor and delivery.
 Our emergency department is centrally located to all needed services and is staffed by board-certified emergency medicine physicians.
-We have a state-of-the-art surgical program, full-service lab, advanced radiology services and more.
+We have a state-of-the-art surgical program, full-service lab, advanced radiology technology, integrated behavioral health services and more.

 CMH offers many specialty services right here in our small town that you might otherwise need to travel to a larger metropolitan area for.
 We are able to provide this high-quality care through our unique academic/rural partnership with OHSU.
 CMH also continues to expand its reach and services through satellite clinics in Warrenton and Seaside, Oregon.

 Our commitment to excellence